-In the "new golden age of computer architecture", recent research efforts and commercial solutions have extensively demonstrated that the domain-customized hardware accelerators significantly speed-up the execution of ML models in an energy-efficient way \cite{chen2016eyeriss, fleischer2018scalable, jouppi2017datacenter, chen2014dadiannao, du2015shidiannao, xDNN, fowers2018configurable, qiu2016going, zhang2015optimizing, suda2016throughput, ma2017optimizing}.
+In the “new golden age of computer architecture”, recent research efforts and commercial solutions have extensively demonstrated that domain-customized hardware accelerators significantly speed up the execution of ML models in an energy-efficient way \cite{chen2016eyeriss, fleischer2018scalable, jouppi2017datacenter, chen2014dadiannao, xDNN, fowers2018configurable, suda2016throughput}.
 Typically, these specialized solutions feature \textit{spatial architectures}, which are those that expose low-level aspects of the hardware's interconnect and storage to the hardware-software interface.
 Spatial architectures can be coarse-grained or fine-grained.
-Coarse-grained architectures feature arrays of interconnected PEs, and fine-grained designs are realized by programming FPGAs. \textit{Coarse-grained spatial architectures} are a common implementation choice for designing hardware accelerators for ML \cite{chen2016eyerissdataflow, cong2018polysa, fleischer2018scalable, fleming2019apparatus, jouppi2017datacenter, rong2017programmatic, yang2018dnn}.
-As Fig. \ref{fig::ML-accelerators} illustrates, these accelerators comprise of an array of PEs that contain private register files (RFs) and shared buffers or a scratchpad memory.
-PEs are much simple in design (function units with little local control), and the shared scratchpad is non-coherent with software-directed execution.
+Coarse-grained architectures feature arrays of interconnected PEs, and fine-grained designs are realized by programming FPGAs. \textit{Coarse-grained spatial architectures} are a common implementation choice for designing hardware accelerators for ML \cite{chen2016eyeriss, fleischer2018scalable, fleming2019apparatus, jouppi2017datacenter, yang2018dnn}.
+As Fig. \ref{fig::ML-accelerators} illustrates, the accelerator comprises an array of PEs that may contain private register files (RFs) and shared buffers or a scratchpad memory.
+PEs are simple in design (functional units with little local control), and the shared scratchpad is non-coherent with software-directed execution.
 Therefore, these accelerators are a few orders of magnitude more power-efficient than out-of-order CPU or GPU cores \cite{chen2016eyeriss, jouppi2017datacenter, fleischer2018scalable}.
 They lead to highly energy-efficient execution of ML models that are compute-intensive and memory-intensive.
-Since performance-critical tensor computations of ML models are relatively simple operations like element-wise or tensor additions and multiplications, they can be efficiently processed with structured computations on the PE-array.
-Moreover, private and shared memories of PEs enable very high temporal reuse of the data, and with efficient data management, PEs can be continuously engaged in tensor computations while the data is communicated via memories \cite{chen2016eyeriss}.
-Additionally, interconnects like mesh or multicast enable data communication among PEs and spatial reuse of the data, lowering the accesses to memory hierarchy and off-chip memory.
-Thus, with minimized execution time, spatial-architecture-based hardware accelerators yield very high throughput and low latency for ML models.
+Performance-critical tensor computations of ML models are relatively simple operations like element-wise or tensor additions and multiplications.
+So, they can be processed efficiently with structured computations on the PE-array.
+Moreover, private and shared memories of PEs enable high temporal reuse of the data \cite{dave2019dmazerunner, kwon2019understanding}; with efficient data management, PEs can be continuously engaged in tensor computations while the data is communicated via memories \cite{chen2016eyeriss}.
+Additionally, interconnects like mesh or multicast enable data communication among PEs and spatial reuse of the data, lowering the accesses to off-chip memory.
+Thus, with minimized execution time, spatial-architecture-based hardware accelerators yield very high throughput and low latency for processing ML models.